FiveStarcoinofficial/FiveStarcoin/README.md

-JoyCoin is a hybrid PoS cryptocurrency.
+FiveStarcoin is a hybrid PoS cryptocurrency.
 ---------------------------------------------

 Mainnet: